What types of employees are entitled to overtime pay?

 If you are not your “own boss”, you are probably not a true independent contractor, and are entitled to overtime pay.
 Workers who are properly classified as independent contractors (aka 1099 employees) are not legally entitled to overtime pay because they operate their own business and not employees so are not covered by the minimum wage and overtime laws (FLSA).
 Misclassification of employees as independent contractors is very common and done to avoid the expense of overtime pay, as well as benefits such as healthcare, worker’s compensation, and unemployment insurance.
 To learn more about whether you are properly classified as an independent contractor, see this page.

 What if I get a ‘bonus’ instead of overtime?

-is completely discretionary on the part of your employer, it must be included in determining your “regular rate” of pay.
+In fact, unless your bonus is completely discretionary, it must be included in determining your “regular rate” of pay when calculating overtime pay.